safdar-azeem/vlite3/docs/components/SidebarMenu.md

 ## SidebarMenuItem (Internal)

-`SidebarMenuItem` is the recursive building block used internally by `SidebarMenu`.
-While it is exported from the package for advanced use cases, you should generally not need to use it directly.

 **Import:** `import { SidebarMenuItem } from 'vlite3'`

-It reads all configuration from the injected `sidebar-menu-ctx` context provided by `SidebarMenu`.
+The recursive building block used internally.
+Reads all configuration from `sidebar-menu-ctx` injected by `SidebarMenu`.
 Direct use outside a `SidebarMenu` wrapper will throw a runtime error.

 ### SidebarMenuItem Props